Convex-Dev/convex.cljc/project/clojurify/README.md

 This project offers high-productivity utilities for producing Convex Lisp source code from Clojure data structures.
 Those utilities are especially useful during development and testing (eg. see [`:project/break`](../break)).

-**EXPERIMENTAL**.
-Running and hacking on Convex Lisp has become a lot more convenient due to the development of `:project/run`.
-As such, the need for using Clojure for that kind of utilities has lessened.
-In the future, especially when `:project/run` implements generative testing, this project might disappear.

 ## Writing Convex Lisp as Clojure data structures